 Each year, Canada sees approximately 24,000 house fires.
 Wow!
 And let’s not forget about the hundreds of millions of dollars in damages.
 The risk for fire increases during colder months as Canadians spend more time at home.
-Most Canadians do not use traditional wood stoves, but there are still other heat sources that can lead to a fire when left unattended or not properly maintained.
+Most Canadians do not use traditional wood stoves, but there are still other heat sources that can lead to fire when left unattended or not properly maintained.

 For example, you have guests over for the holidays and become distracted talking to them leaving your cooking unattended.
 This is how most kitchen fires take place.
 Take Note: holidays are one of the worst times for house fires.
-Keep your Christmas tree and decorations away form all heat sources and do not place candles on or near a tree.
+Keep your Christmas tree and decorations away from all heat sources and do not place candles on or near a tree.
 If you do, it could result in spreading some unwanted magic.

 If you take public transit or walk to work, you might have noticed stronger winds this winter.
 Canada is no stranger to high winds during colder months.

-No, Canada does not fall under a “hurricane zone” but that doesn’t mean the winds we face aren’t capable of causing damage, especially when combined with ice and snow.
+No, Canada does not fall under a “hurricane zone”, but that doesn’t mean the winds we face aren’t capable of causing damage, especially when combined with ice and snow.

 The weight of snow can be hard on your roof, while ice storms can damage structures or take off tree limbs and plant them through a window.
 Winter’s elements can be tough, and they can lead to some pretty serious damage to a house.

 The three threats to your home discussed above can drown you if you don’t have adequate home insurance.
 The New Year is a great opportunity to take a look at your policy and see whether you are properly covered.